sereneHe/MIP_IF_4JointProblem/README.md

 This is the source code for the paper Joint Problems in Learning Multiple Dynamical Systems accepted by Allerton conference.

 ## Data
 ECG data: The test on electrocardiogram (ECG) data gives an inspiring application on guiding cardiologist’s diagnosis and treatment.
-The ECG data ECG5000 is a common dataset for evaluating methods for ECG  data,which has also been utilized by other papers on clustering with LDS assumptions.
-The original data comes from Physionet nd contains a 20-hour-long ECG for congestive heart failure.
-After processing, ECG5000 includes 500 sequences, where there are 292 normal samples and 208 samples of four types of heart failure.
-Each sequence contains a whole period of heartbeat with 140 time stamps
+ECG5000 includes 500 sequences, where there are 292 normal samples and 208 samples of four types of heart failure.
+Each sequence contains a whole period of heartbeat with 140 time stamps.

 ## Methods
 This project includes IF-Gurobi, IF, EM, FFT and DTW 5 methods, for more information refer to paper